Recursive Monte Carlo and Variational Inference with Auxiliary Variables

-\textbf{Approximating intractable densities with meta-inference.} RAVI's goal is to enable inference even when we cannot compute the marginal densities of our proposals and variational families.
-To apply RAVI, we must specify not just the proposal itself but a complete \textit{inference strategy}:
+\textbf{Approximating proposal densities with meta-inference.} RAVI's goal is to enable inference even when we cannot compute the marginal densities of our proposals and variational families exactly.
+To apply RAVI, we must specify not just the proposal itself but also a \textit{meta-inference} algorithm, bundled with the proposal into an \textit{inference strategy}:

 \textbf{Definition.} An \textit{inference strategy $\mathcal{S}$ targeting $\pi$} specifies: \begin{itemize} \item a posterior approximation $\mathcal{S}.q(x) \approx \pi(x)$\footnote{To simplify the exposition, we assume that if an inference strategy $\mathcal{S}$ targets $\pi$, then the approximation $\mathcal{S}.q$ is \textit{mutually absolutely continuous} with $\pi$, i.e. the measure-zero events under $\pi$ are exactly the same as those under $\mathcal{S}.q$.
-This requirement can be relaxed somewhat; see Appendix~\ref{sec:even-odd}.} that either has a tractable density, or is the marginal distribution of a joint distribution with a tractable density, i.e. $\mathcal{S}.q(x) = \int \mathcal{S}.q(r, x) \text{d}r$, and,
+This requirement can be relaxed somewhat; see Appendix~\ref{sec:even-odd}.} that either has an efficient density evaluator, or is the marginal distribution of a joint distribution with a tractable density, i.e. $\mathcal{S}.q(x) = \int \mathcal{S}.q(r, x) \text{d}r$, and,